HertzDevil/feh-assets-json/README.md

 # feh-assets-json

 This repository hosts JSON dumps of `.bin` HSDArc asset files in Fire Emblem Heroes.
-The `book6` branch tracks all app or data updates since Book VI.
+The `book7` branch tracks all app or data updates since Book VII.

 Object formats are documented [here][re-notes], and they will eventually be moved into this repository.
 Not all formats are documented, and the purposes of